florian-vuillemot/florian-vuillemot.github.io/_posts/2024-01-09-azure-function-python-ml-part-5.markdown

 We also created the Microsoft Entra application **az-fct-python-ml**.

 # Azure File Share
-Azure File Share is a managed Azure service that allows remote files storage.
-It provides a simple and secure way to store both structured and unstructured data as in our case machine learning model.
-Azure File Share and Azure Function are well integrated and we will use both together to serve model that can become multi-Gb without problem.
+[Azure File Share](https://learn.microsoft.com/en-us/azure/storage/files/storage-files-introduction) is a managed Azure service that allows remote file storage.
+It provides a simple and secure way to store structured and unstructured data, as in our case, a machine learning model.
+Azure File Share and Azure Function are well integrated, and we will use both together to serve a model that can become multi-Gb without problem.

-Thanks to Azure File Share, the deployment will be speed up and more agile.
-We will also be able to increase the model size.
-But this will update our workflows:
+Another advantage of using Azure File Share with Azure Function is the possibility of decoupling the model and API deployments.
+Indeed, because it's on the Azure File Share, the model doesn't need to be in the artifact anymore, and workflows can be rewritten as:
 <pre class="mermaid">
 sequenceDiagram
     participant User